vgrace7/DigitalGarden/_pages/index.md

 # Welcome! 🌱

 <p style="padding: 3em 1em; background: #f5f7ff; border-radius: 4px;">
-  Take a look at <span style="font-weight: bold">[[your-first-note]]</span> to get started on your exploration.
+  Take a look at <span style="font-weight: bold">[[your first note]]</span> to get started on your knowledge exploration.
 </p>

-This digital garden template is free, open-source, and [available on GitHub here](https://github.com/maximevaillancourt/digital-garden-jekyll-template).

-The easiest way to get started is to read this [step-by-step guide explaining how to set this up from scratch](https://maximevaillancourt.com/blog/setting-up-your-own-digital-garden-with-jekyll).
+Welcome to my mind garden where I gather and plant seeds of knowledge to foster into trees, while sharing them publicly so others can read and provide feedback to help me [[improve my thinking]]

 <style>
   .wrapper {